 Bonfire Christmas Tree

 I will never forget the first time we burned our old dried out Christmas tree.
 We honestly were not ready for the sight we were about to enjoy.
 It only took a couple seconds for the whole tree to be a hot, bright fireball!
 Something about the crispy pine needles sent our tree into a blaze.
 It was an exciting and thrilling end to the tree’s holiday life.
 Afterward we piled logs on top of the burning embers, roasted marshmallows, and drank hot cocoa.
 Behind us the house was still lit with sparkling lights and the stars shown bright above.
 It was truly a magical winter night!
+This is a great way to leave the old year behind and usher in hopes for a great new year!

 Explore the Shore of a Frozen Creek or Pond